-Chris is a longstanding supporter of Business in the Community’s (BITC) work and is a member of the North West Leadership Board, the Environment Leadership Team and the Water Taskforce, which he co-founded.
+Chris is a longstanding supporter of Business in the Community’s (BITC) work and is a member of the North West Leadership Board, the Climate Action Leadership Team and the Water Taskforce, which he co-founded.

 He saw an opportunity through BITC’s convening power to bring together companies from different sectors to tackle the water management challenges of too much water, too little and water of the right quality.
 To date, the Water Taskforce has leveraged more than £750,000 to deliver cross-sector projects on water that are forging new ways to embed water in the way businesses act.
 Chris is hopeful that by working with BITC, together shared solutions to shared problems can be found.

 Working in North-West England, Chris takes full advantage of the natural beauty of the region, walking in the Peak and Lake Districts.

 About BITC’s Climate Action Leadership Team and Water Taskforce

 Each area of work BITC undertakes is led by a group of senior executives who provide strategic guidance and support us in achieving our objectives.

 The purpose of BITC’s Climate Action Leadership Team is to help business drive innovation that turns the threats of the climate emergency into opportunity for people and nature.